The Atrato River and COP16

 The Atrato River over the years had become contaminated with toxic substances because of illegal mining in the area, backed by illegal armed groups involved in organised crime, causing an unprecedented environmental and humanitarian crisis which has been exacerbated by the ongoing armed conflict.
 Particularly concerning is the slow implementation of the orders of the Constitutional Court, notably the sixth order to end illegal gold mining, and the eighth order to address the health issues related to this mining.

-Regarding the sixth order, the Colombian Ministry of Defence is currently implementing a strategy of blowing up illegal gold mines in Chocó to put an end to the trade.
-However, a purely military approach does not deal with the complexity of the issue.
-This course of action should be reviewed, in coordination with the Guardians of the Atrato, and a comprehensive plan should be developed that analyses financial flows and considers greater regulation for the gold supply chain, as much of this gold is likely to end up on the London Bullion Market Association.
-In addition, to there is a close relation between cocaine and illicit gold as money from cocaine is laundered using the money from the illicit gold by organised crime groups.
+Regarding the sixth order to end illegal gold mining, the Colombian Ministry of Defence is currently implementing a strategy of blowing up illegal gold mining platforms in Chocó.
+However, a purely military approach to ending illegal gold mining will not deal with the complexity of the issue.
+This course of action should be reviewed, in coordination with the Guardians of the Atrato, and a comprehensive plan should be developed that analyses financial flows in relation to the illegal gold, and considers greater regulation of the gold supply chain, as much of this gold is likely to end up on the London Bullion Market Association (LBMA).
+In addition, there is a close relation between cocaine and illicit gold as money from cocaine is laundered using the money from the illicit gold by organised crime groups.

-With regards to the eighth order, in 2018, a State-ordered study was completed by the University of Córdoba into the toxicity of the river, but these results were never released, nor is there a strategy or action plan to address the health issues stemming from toxic heavy metals in the river water.
-The Study carried out b Cordoba University is probably outdated now as there has been an increase in illicit gold mining over the last five years.
+With regards to the eighth order and the health of the communities living along the Atrato and its tributaries and whose health is impact by mercury and cyanide.
+In 2018, a State-ordered a Toxicity study.
+This was completed by the University of Córdoba, who examined the toxicity of the river, but the results have never been released, nor is there a strategy or action plan to address the health issues stemming from toxic heavy metals in the river water on the men, women and children living along the banks of the river.
+The Study carried out by Cordoba University is probably outdated now, as there has been a rapid increase in illicit gold mining over the last five years.
+Therefore a new study is needed.
+However, in the short term the government should develop and implement a Health Action Plan.
+There has been some discussion in Government about the possibility of deploying Health Brigades, specially trained in heavy metal toxicity, but this idea has not been executed.
+As mercury accumulates in peoples bodies the situation is now critical and the Colombian Government should act.

 With COP16 being hosted in Cali in October 2024, the Colombian government has a unique opportunity to position key biodiverse areas of Colombia into the National Biodiversity Strategy and Action Plan (NBSAP).
 While the Pacific coast is mentioned in the Colombian NBSAP, there is no direct reference to Sentence T-622, nor are there any concrete measures in relation to protecting and restoring biodiversity.
 COP16 would be the ideal moment to ensure that elements of this decision are incorporated into the NBSAP, thereby allowing international resources, oversight and monitoring to ensure that this exceptionally biodiverse corner of Colombia receives protection in line with the Kunming-Montreal Global Biodiversity Framework.